G-Core/product-documentation/documentation/dns/dns-records/advanced-managing.md

 </expandable-element>

 9\.
-You can also specify associated metadata, which is used for dynamic response configuration.
+(Optional) Specify associated metadata to be used for dynamic response configuration.
 Learn more in our <a href="https://gcore.com/docs/dns/dns-records/configure-weight-balancing-and-geobalancing" target="_blank">dedicated metadata guide</a>.

 10\.
 (Optional) Click **Add record** if you want to specify several values for one record.